 But let’s not forget the new player in the world market: alternative energy vehicles, such as electric, hybrid, and plug- in hybrids.
 More and more people prefer these types of cars.

-The ultimate decision: diesel or gasoline?
+The ultimate decision: diesel vs gasoline?

 It depends.
 It really does.
-And we can explain in detail why.

 The decision will always depend on your driving style, preferences, the kilometers you drive, and the budget you have available for the car purchase.